davidhalter/davidhalter.github.com/_code/2013/12/16/paas.rst

 Trying to create a really developer friendly deploy tool depl_, I did some market research.
 By creating it open source and not as a business, it does not make sense to create it if something clearly better is out there.
-Platform as a Service (`PaaS <wiki>`_) is a very easy way of getting your website deployed.
+Platform as a Service (`PaaS`_) is a very easy way of getting your website deployed.
 Sometimes.
 In a few blog posts I am thinking out loud about deploying.
-See also the article on `deploying Django <django-deployment>`_ .
+See also the article on `deploying Django
+</code/2013/12/16/django-deployment/>`_.

 The thing that current PaaS solves
 ----------------------------------